conda-forge/conda-forge.github.io/docs/maintainer/knowledge_base.md

 ### libGL

-Note that packages dependent on libGL should no longer use CDTs.
+Note that packages dependent on OpenGL and/or libGL should no longer use CDTs.
 Instead, use the host dependency `libgl-devel` from the [libglvnd-feedstock](https://github.com/conda-forge/libglvnd-feedstock).

 ```yaml
 requirements: